Student Rights and Responsibilities

 Protection against Improper Disclosure

-Information about student views, beliefs, and associations that College staff have acquired in the course of their work with students is protected against improper disclosure by the policies, regulations, and procedures of the institution as well as the professional standards of conduct of the staff.
+Information about student views, beliefs, and associations that University staff have acquired in the course of their work with students is protected against improper disclosure by the policies, regulations, and procedures of the institution as well as the professional standards of conduct of the staff.

 Students, faculty, and staff are free to examine and discuss all questions of interest to them and to express opinions publicly and privately.
 They are always free to support causes by orderly means, i.e., those that do not disrupt the regular and essential operation of the institution.
 At the same time, it is required that, when making public statements or engaging in public demonstrations or expressions, they disassociate their statements and activities from the institution unless otherwise authorized by the institution.

 If consideration is being given to a protest, organizers must discuss their plans in advance with the chief of campus police or designee.
-For purposes of this policy, a protest is defined as a gathering of students, faculty, and/or staff of Moravian College and/or Moravian Theological Seminary on institutional property in order to make a public statement about and therefore draw attention to a college, local, state, or federal issue.
+For purposes of this policy, a protest is defined as a gathering of students, faculty, and/or staff of Moravian University and/or Moravian Theological Seminary on institutional property in order to make a public statement about and therefore draw attention to a University, local, state, or federal issue.

 The institution supports the rights of its students, faculty, and staff to assemble and express their views.
 However, any protest or demonstration must respect established legal parameters.
 Accordingly, a protest may not block streets, right of way, or sidewalks; jeopardize the safety of individuals or the integrity of institutional or other property; intimidate, harass, or threaten passers-by; include individuals who are not members of the institutional community; involve entry of buildings where their presence would disrupt the administrative, educational, or residential functions taking place therein; involve alcohol; or involve sound amplification.
 The location for campus protests will be determined on a case-by-case basis by Campus Police after consultation with protest organizers.
 In establishing a site, decision-makers will balance concern for the safety of all involved with an acknowledgement that the proximity, and therefore visibility, of a protest to any protest-related activities may influence the effectiveness of the event.